 The secret for a great weekend getaway to this historic upstate New York town?
 Hit it before the season begins.

-Saratoga Springs is a great getaway from NYC.
+Saratoga Springs is a great travel destination and an easy getaway from NYC.
 The problem?
 Everyone knows it.
 When the annual thoroughbred racing season opens in July, the village is overrun with bonneted women and men with cigars.
 You can plan on two things: losing more than you win at the track and spending a good part of your summer weekend sitting in traffic.

 Saratoga Springs shakes off its winter coat on April 1 as thoroughbreds begin to return to the historic racetrack for training and the horsey set migrates north from their Florida winter homes.
 The racing season begins on July 22 this year, but the town is all horses all year round.
 Every other home is guarded by a lawn jockey and the restaurants are decorated with racing memorabilia.